-It can be seen that when all the parameters were considered only one sample was classified as Class I compost, TWO as Class II compost and 12 as stabilised biowaste and that five of the samples were non-conforming and exceeded all the statutory limits stipulated for these parameters.
+It can be seen that when all the parameters were considered only one sample was classified as Class I compost, four as Class II compost and twelve as stabilised biowaste and that three of the samples were non-conforming and exceeded all the statutory limits stipulated for these parameters.
+However, two of the samples classified as Class II compost failed the sanitation requirements of the Biowaste Directive.